edli2000/connectfour/README.md

   manipulate the state of the game in an unintended or malicious manner.
 Because the private states of the game model are insulated from outside manipulation, these states are well encapsulated.

-  Around halway through the project, I realized the methods to modify the internal state of the game with respect to saving the current game state and pre-populating the game state with a loaded partially-complete game were both being run in the GameBoard Class, meaning I needed to access the list of move being held in the ConnectFour Class.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Around halway through the project, I realized the methods to modify the internal state of the game with respect to saving the current game state and pre-populating the game state with a loaded partially-complete game were both being run in the GameBoard Class, meaning I needed to access the list of move being held in the ConnectFour Class.
 This disrupted the chain of command, since